 - Thyroid drugs such as levothyroxine and liothyronine.
 When used with clomipramine, these drugs can cause heart trouble, such as irregular and rapid heart rate, trouble breathing, and fatigue.

-- Warfarin and digoxin.
-Taking these drugs with clomipramine can increase your risk of bleeding, confusion, fast or irregular heart rate, nausea, and vomiting.
+- Digoxin.
+Taking this drug with clomipramine can increase your risk of confusion, fast or irregular heart rate, nausea, and vomiting.

 Interactions that can make your drugs less effective